nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

 The Zigbee Over The Air Device Firmware Upgrade (:ref:`lib_zigbee_fota`) library provides a mechanism to upgrade the firmware of the device through the Zigbee network.

-To enable and configure the library, you must set the :option:`CONFIG_ZIGBEE_FOTA` Kconfig option.
+To enable and configure the library, you must set the :kconfig:`CONFIG_ZIGBEE_FOTA` Kconfig option.
 Other :ref:`Zigbee FOTA Kconfig options <lib_zigbee_fota_options>` can be used with default values.

 Because the Zigbee OTA DFU performs the upgrade using the :ref:`lib_dfu_target` library, the are several non-Zigbee options that must be set to configure the update process:

-* :option:`CONFIG_MCUBOOT_IMAGE_VERSION` - This option specifies the current image version.
+* :kconfig:`CONFIG_MCUBOOT_IMAGE_VERSION` - This option specifies the current image version.
-* :option:`CONFIG_DFU_TARGET_MCUBOOT` - This option enables updates that are performed by MCUboot.
+* :kconfig:`CONFIG_DFU_TARGET_MCUBOOT` - This option enables updates that are performed by MCUboot.
-* :option:`CONFIG_IMG_MANAGER` - This option enables the support for managing the DFU image downloaded using MCUboot.
+* :kconfig:`CONFIG_IMG_MANAGER` - This option enables the support for managing the DFU image downloaded using MCUboot.
-* :option:`CONFIG_IMG_ERASE_PROGRESSIVELY` - This option instructs MCUboot to erase the flash memory progressively.
+* :kconfig:`CONFIG_IMG_ERASE_PROGRESSIVELY` - This option instructs MCUboot to erase the flash memory progressively.
   This allows to avoid long wait times at the beginning of the DFU process.

 Configuring these options and updating the default values (at least updating the ``image_version`` to the application version) allows you to use Zigbee FOTA in the :ref:`zigbee_light_switch_sample` sample.